Standing-Storm/MindOverMatter/README.md

 ADVANTAGES

 1) Psionic powers are fast.
-Many powers take less than 100 moves to use, with high-level powers sometimes taking much less (a level 10 Telekinetic Hand takes on 10 moves!), reflecting that they are as fast as thought
+Many powers take less than 100 moves to use, with high-level powers sometimes taking much less (a level 10 Telekinetic Hand takes only 10 moves!), reflecting that they are as fast as thought
 2) Powers use Stamina as their power source, meaning that a fully-charged psychic is only a five-minute breather away.

 DISADVANTAGES

 1) Powers use Stamina as their power source.
 This is also a disadvantage because every power use reduces your ability to run away.
 2) All powers require concentation and thus are affected by Focus.
 It's very difficult to concentrate enough to lift a pursuing boomer if you've just fought off  a grappler in close range and there's blood all around you.

 LORE